 - Read a book

-- You can do a lot of other stuff instead of playing on electronics (I’m not sure Sophia understood the activity right away…or she just wanted to be all-inclusive!)
+- You can do a lot of other stuff instead of playing on electronics (I’m not sure my youngest understood the activity right away…or she just wanted to be all-inclusive!)

 - We could be more physically active

 - We could do art or a craft

 - Doing our zones and cleaning our “temple” home.

 Have we had a miraculous reduction in electronics usage?
 Nope.
 But we did have a wonderful discussion with the girls and they all understood the reasons why we should honor our physical bodies more and not spend so much of our lives in front of screens.
 And I think they’re trying to make sure that what they are doing on their devices is conducive to the Holy Spirit.